bhdicaire/dnsConfiguration/README.md

 	clean		Delete dnsConfig.json and archive subfolder
 	help		This information
 ```
-2. Test your changes *locally* :
-	* `make test`: Read configuration and identify changes to be made, without applying them
-	* `make debug`: All tests above and check dnsconfig.js & creds.json
+3. Test your changes: `make test` or `make debug` if you're stuck
-3. Fix all all warnings/errors with your favorite text editor
+4. Fix all all warnings/errors with your favorite text editor
-4. Deploy the compiled configuration to your dns servers with `make build`
+5. Deploy the compiled configuration to your dns servers with `make build`
-5. When everything is as you wish, push the change one more time and commit the change to Git:
+5. When everything is as you wish, push the change one more time and commit the change to Git: `make push msg="Add Dicaire.com"
-	* `make push`: git pull, git commit, and push update to DNS servers
-	*  `make push msg="add foo.com"`: git pull, git commit with message, and push update to DNS servers
-	* `make push ticket=abcde`: git pull, git commit with ticket number, and push update to DNS servers
-	* `make archive`: git pull, copy current dnsconfig.js to archive, git commit, and push update to DNS servers
+6. Close your change management ticket :grin:
 ## Licence

 **dnsConfiguration** is [licensed by Benoît H. Dicaire under the MIT License](https://github.com/bhdicaire/dnsConfiguration/blob//master/LICENCE).